helenclx/leilukin-site/src/shrines/cassettebeasts.md

 - Excellent soundtrack
 - And more!

+I enjoy every moment of {% cite "Cassette Beasts" %}, a sentiment I can genuinely apply to only a very few games.

 {% cite "Cassette Beasts" %} has the distinct honour of being one of my favourite entertainment media because not only I like it and find it entertaining, but also I genuinely consider it a well-made masterpiece.
 The more I played and explored {% cite "Cassette Beasts" %}, the more amazed I was for how much thought was clearly put into making the game, which only got reinforced after reading trivia about the game [on its official wiki](https://wiki.cassettebeasts.com/wiki/Main_Page).

 {% endcontainer %}